Amiskwaciy Waskahikan: Indigenous Experiences in Edmonton

 Indigenous Peoples Experience at Fort Edmonton Park

 Do you love Indigenous fine art?
-Then the Bearpaw Gallery is a must-see.
-The Bearpaw gallery carries a variety of Canadian First Nations, Métis and Inuit art– from paintings, to sculptures to crafts and gifts.
+Then the Bearclaw Gallery is a must-see.
+The Bearclaw gallery carries a variety of Canadian First Nations, Métis and Inuit art– from paintings, to sculptures to crafts and gifts.
 This gallery also features works from internationally acclaimed Indigenous artists including Alex Janvier, Maxine Noel, Norval Morriseau, Aaron Paquette, Jason Carter and more!

 Indigenous Garden at the University of Alberta Botanic Gardens